Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Discussion and conclusions

 Another possible future approach to this problem is to explore its relation to other graph parameters.
 In this sense, while most of the AGME graph sequences identified here have the property that $\textrm{diam}(G_n)\in O(1)$, we have showed in Theorem~\ref{teo:diam} that AGME graph sequences with unbounded diameter are also possible.
 However, this kind of questions can be explored in many other different directions.
 A particularly suggestive idea in principle is to consider the \textit{algebraic connectivity} or the so-called \textit{Cheeger constant}, which give rise to the notion of graph expander families (see e.g.\ \cite{chung}).
 These are graph sequences that can be regarded as highly connected and sparse.
 However, our results prove that these notions do not play a relevant role in the AGME/ABS question.
 Graph expanders can have bounded degree and, in fact, there exist constructions of expander sequences of $k$-regular graphs with $k\geq 3$ (see \cite{marcus15} and references therein).
 Therefore, Theorem~\ref{th:degABS} entails that these objects do not necessarily lead to AGME.
 On the other hand, the graph sequences used in Proposition~\ref{th:lowlambda} have Cheeger constant going to zero as $n\to\infty$.
 Therefore, algebraic connectivity alone cannot give sufficient conditions for the ABS property either.
 However, other graph parameters might be suitable for capturing the behavior of multipartite entanglement addressed in this work.

 Once the underlying dimension $d$ is fixed, if a graph sequence is AGME, this entails that there exists a value of the visibility $p<1$ such that the corresponding isotropic network state $\sigma_d(G_n,p)$ is GME for all $n$.
 However, the mere property of being AGME does not say anything about how far from 1 the corresponding visibility can be, which is a question of obvious practical relevance.
 Thus, it would be interesting to derive tools to address the problem of determining the threshold visibility of a given AGME graph sequence, i.e.\ the infimum over all $p_0$ for which the property that defines AGME as given in Definition~\ref{def:asymptotic} holds.
+Notice that in \cite{ASGME} we have argued that $\overline{p_2(K_n)}\lesssim0.865$ for $n$ sufficiently large, which is well within what is experimentally feasible.
+This indicates that the threshold visibility is likely to take accessible values as well for other less connected AGME graph sequences.
 Another feature that we have not touched upon here is the role of the dimension $d$ of the bipartite entanglement sources that give rise to the links in the network.
 The definitions of AGME and ABS depend on this choice; however, all the conditions that we obtained here are independent of this parameter.
 We leave for future study the question of whether there exists a graph sequence that is AGME or ABS (or none of the two) depending on the choice of $d$ or whether the dimension plays no role in this analysis.

 In summary, we believe that the AGME/ABS problem in quantum networks unveils a mathematically rich scenario in the intersection of quantum information theory and graph theory.
 While we have shown here that these properties can be related to basic quantities in graph theory, no such notion seems to be able to completely characterize them.
 Therefore, we think that AGME leads to a novel graph parameter related to a different notion of connectivity.
 We hope that our work spurs further research in this direction.